 - 3-4 small fresh mint leaves (optional)

-- In a blender, combine the watermelon, lime juice, and mint leaves, if using.
+- Cut the watermelon into chunks and remove the rind.
+In a blender, combine the watermelon, lime juice, and mint leaves, if using.
 Blend until completely smooth.
-(The key to this juice having a good flavor is the watermelon; make sure it's ripe and sweet before you begin!)
+(The key to this juice having a good flavor is the watermelon; make sure it's ripe and sweet before you begin.)

-- You can serve this juice right away; there's no need to strain it!
-But, you can pour it through a fine-mesh strainer if you prefer a totally smooth drink, with no watermelon pulp.
+- You can serve this juice right away if you don't mind the watermelon pulp.
+Or, you can pour it through a fine-mesh strainer if you prefer a totally smooth drink.

-- I like to serve this watermelon juice over ice, and garnish the glass with sliced watermelon and lime.
+- Serve watermelon juice over ice, and garnish the glass with sliced lime.
 Leftover juice can be stored in an airtight container in the fridge for up to 3 days.

-If you try this watermelon juice recipe, please leave a comment below letting me know how you like it!
-And if you make any modifications, I’d love to hear about those, too.
-We can all benefit from your experience!
+If you try this watermelon juice recipe, please leave a comment and star rating below letting me know how you like it.